 From Greek to Latin and Back to Greek Again

-Wars, famine, and religious arguments divided the western part of the Mediterranean from the eastern by the eleventh century CE.
-The knowledge of Greek in the west slowly faded into oblivion.
+Wars, famine, and religious arguments divided the western part of the Mediterranean from the eastern by the eleventh century.
+Knowledge of Greek in the West slowly faded into oblivion.
 However, the invasion of Constantinople (modern Istanbul, former capital of the Byzantine Empire) in the fifteenth century CE forced the Orthodox there to flee west, bringing their knowledge of Greek.
 This re-emergence of the understanding of Greek brought about renewed interest in the text of the Bible in its original language, and a German named Desiderius Erasmus was a principal scholar in this field.
 He was able to find six or seven copies of the Bible in Greek, dating from the tenth to thirteenth centuries CE, and from those texts he edited his version of the Bible in Greek, which was later called the Textus Receptus, or TR.
-It is from this text that the earliest modern translations of the Bible in English were made.
+It is from this text that the earliest modern translations of the New Testament in English were made.

 The Bible in English

-Unfortunately, this boom of translation led to many inconsistencies and confusion, since some texts were not as well-translated as they should have been.
-In order to clear up any confusion, King James I of England in the early seventeenth century commissioned Hebrew and Greek scholars in English universities to create a new version based on the older translations (such as Tyndale’s and also the Bishops’ Bible, among others), correcting those texts when need be.
-Using these texts along with Erasmus’ TR for correction, these scholars created the King James Version (KJV), also called the Authorized Version (AV), in 1611.
-Soon after, the KJV found preeminence in English Christianity, and was the sole version used for over two hundred and fifty years.
+As a result of the multiplication of versions in English and its resulting confusion, in the early seventeenth century, King James I of England commissioned Hebrew and Greek scholars in English universities to create a new version based on the older translations, correcting those texts when the need arose.
+Using these texts along with Erasmus’ Textus Receptus, these scholars created the King James Version (KJV), also called the Authorized Version (AV), in 1611.
+At first, most continued to prefer the Geneva Bible; over time, the King James Version would find preeminence among English speaking Christians, and would become the Bible in English for almost three hundred years.

 New Findings, New Versions